d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 img = X.squeeze(0).permute(1,2,0).long()
 ```

-Using the `MultiBoxDetection` function, we predict the bounding boxes based on the anchor boxes and their predicted offsets.
+Using the `multibox_detection` function, we predict the bounding boxes based on the anchor boxes and their predicted offsets.
 Then, we use non-maximum suppression to remove similar bounding boxes.

 ```{.python .input}
 def predict(X):